google/google-api-ruby-client-samples/gmail/README.md

 https://developers.google.com/accounts/docs/OAuth2

 Or, if you'd like to dive right in, follow these steps.

-**Old Google Developers Console**

- - Visit https://code.google.com/apis/console/ to register your application.
- - From the "Project Home" screen, activate access to "Calendar API".
- - Click on "API Access" in the left column
- - Click the button labeled "Create an OAuth2 client ID"
- - Give your application a name and click "Next"
- - Select "Web Application" as the "Application type"
- - Under "Your Site or Hostname" select "http://" as the protocol and enter "localhost" for the domain name
- - click "Create client ID"

-**New Google Developers Console**

  - Visit https://code.google.com/apis/console/ to register your application.
  - Click "APIs" within the "API's & auth" section in the left column